PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 9 Plans.md

 - Aeren left a note on a table "*Unnamed Adventuring Party: Had an idea, went to the library, be back soon.
 Make yourselves at home*"
 - Aeren pulled out an old nursery rhyme called [[When the Couatl Sing]] then went to the "Books, book, and more books" library and checked out a book, then got kidnapped by the Boromar Clan.

+Moment 2: *Thugs*
+- A few thugs try to shake down the party.
-Moment 3: *Are you the Knight of the North?*
+- One of the thugs has the scrawled notes of Aeren d'Cannith Moment 3: *Are you the Knight of the North?*
 - A young boy seems mesmerized at the sight of Draven
 - Then he is ushered away by his mother.